trevor-inflection/deepteam/docs/blog/blog-2/shakespeare-claude-jailbreak.md

 ## TL;DR

 We red-teamed Claude 4 Opus using [DeepTeam](https://github.com/confident-ai/deepteam) across 3 vulnerabilities: bias, toxicity, and unauthorized access.
-While standard **prompt injection** attacks were unable to break the model (0% breach), **roleplay** attacks using shakespearean personas achieved breach rates of 17.2%, 18.6%, and 18.0%, for bias, toxicity, and unauthorized access, respectively, revealing that historical context can be systematically leveraged to circumvent Claude 4 Opus’s safety guardrails.
+While standard **prompt injection** attacks were unable to break the model (0% breach), **roleplay** attacks using shakespearean personas achieved breach rates of 17.2%, 18.6%, and 18.0%, for bias, toxicity, and unauthorized access, respectively, revealing that historical context can be systematically leveraged to circumvent Claude 4 Opus's safety guardrails.

 ## Methodology